UNDERSTANDING POWER OF ATTORNEY (PoA)

 You are allowed to say no.

-10. Exact Wording to Use (Copy & Paste)
+10. Exact Wording to Use (Quick Reference)

-1. “The PoA says no.”
+• “The PoA says no.”

-2. Visit restrictions
+• Visit restrictions

-3. Contact blocked
+• Contact blocked

 👉 “Isolation is emotional harm under the ASP Act.
 I am requesting an ASP inquiry.”

 👉 “Anne’s Law requires meaningful family contact.
+Please confirm compliance.”

 11. You Are Not Alone

-By more families coming forward, we can:
+By families coming forward, we can:

 • protect each other